 If the supplier doesn’t take a credit or debit card, Dwolla is a good alternative to pay your suppliers with.
 This online payment system is easy to use and only has a tiny fee of $0.25.
 Dwolla really is your best choice for drop shipping with no credit or if the supplier won’t accept credit.

-Paypal is an option, but one that we avoid using at Drop Ship Lifestyle.
-There are a lot of stories of Paypal holding onto payouts for various reasons, delaying payment and throwing your business into chaos.
+PayPal is an option, but one that we avoid recommending as a pre-pay option at Drop Ship Lifestyle.
+There are a lot of stories of PayPal holding onto payouts for various reasons, delaying payment and throwing your business into chaos.

 A lot of the old school suppliers will want you to pay with a check.
 I always try to avoid this because there is little to no upside.
 It is a huge hassle and takes time and effort, without any reward.
 So if your supplier asks for payment by check, don’t do it.